 3. Configure Your Site for Mobile Devices

-In the past, some developers have advocated for a separate mobile site for SEO in order to display websites with less content or to deliver content that is more optimized for screen size.
+In the past, some developers have advocated for a separate mobile site for SEO to display websites with less content or to deliver content that is more optimized for screen size.
+There are many landing page plugins that can help with building mobile-responsive, mobile-first pages for this specific strategy.
 In this situation, there is a landing page that will direct users to either a desktop or mobile version of the site.
 With advancements in operating systems and responsive WordPress themes, this is no longer necessary.
 Aside from being very time-consuming, if not done properly, Google will view it as duplicate content, which can kill your search rankings.

 Another way to ensure the proper delivery of content is to use dynamic serving.
 Instead of directing users to a completely different site, they will see a version that contains a different set of CSS rules and HTML that is compatible with the device they are using.
 The downside to this is that there’s no guarantee that things will work according to plan.
 It’s pretty common for dynamic serving sites to display the desktop version regardless of what device is being used.